 The expectation of each student begins with their willingness to learn and as a result their yoga knowledge will be enhanced.
 In addition each student will be expected to attend the class sessions and participate in both written and verbal assignments.
 The purpose of the assignments is in part to assess how the student is assimilating the information and determine where more time and or information may be needed to ensure quality learning.
 If at any time during the program the student is having any issues it is hoped that they will bring them to the attention of the Workshop teacher.

-200 Hour Program will be offered in monthly weekend modules that will meet or exceed YA Standards.
+200 Hour Program will be offered in monthly weekend modules that meet or exceed the new Yoga Alliance Standards.

 Friday: 6:00 pm – 10:00 pm

 Saturday: 9:00 am – 6:00 pm (1 hour lunch)

 Sunday: 9:00 am – 6:00 pm (1 hour lunch)

 April 17 – 19, May 29 – 31, June 26 – 28, July 24 – 26, August 28 – 30, October 23 – 25, November 20 – 22, December 18 – 20